360Learning/BcryptSwift/README.md

 ## How to use

+You can use it as a cocoapod adding this line to your podfile `pod 'BcryptSwift', :git => 'https://github.com/360Learning/BcryptSwift.git', :tag => '1.0.2'`.
-To use it, just copy the 2 files into your project.
+Or you can just copy the 2 files into your project.
 Or import it as a dynamic framework.

 Then use: